realpython/realpython-blog/2015/2015-12-29-development-and-deployment-of-cookiecutter-django-via-docker.markdown

 Apart from being a high-performance HTTP server, which almost every good web server out in the market is, Nginx has some really good features that make it stand out from the rest - namely that it:

-- Can couple as a [reverse proxy server](https://en.wikipedia.org/wiki/Reverse_proxy),
+- Can couple as a [reverse proxy server](https://en.wikipedia.org/wiki/Reverse_proxy).
-- Can host more than one site,
+- Can host more than one site.
 - Has an asynchronous way of handling web requests, which means that since it doesn’t rely on threads to handle web requests, it has a higher performance while handling multiple requests.

 ### Why Gunicorn?